 There are various benefits associated with these different paths.

 An arts-based education allows students to build critical thinking and inculcates creative expression.
-It also promotes self-development, leadership qualities and enrich other academic subjects.
+It also promotes self-development, leadership qualities and enriches other academic subjects.